What is Unified Communications?

 HPE products and services for unified communications platforms

 Enable your people to collaborate and work wherever they want for greater productivity.
-HPE small and midsize businesses help optimise for your IT infrastructure to deliver a better UC experience and reap the full benefits of your UC investment.
+HPE small and midsize businesses help optimize for your IT infrastructure to deliver a better UC experience and reap the full benefits of your UC investment.

 HPE Unified Communications and Collaboration (UC&C) infrastructure for small and midsize business enables teams to collaborate from any device or location.